 That’s when the problems begin!

 Hydrostatic Pressure and its Effect on Your Home

-Water begins pushing against the foundation of your house and up through the floor, causing hydrostatic pressure.
+Water begins pushing against the foundation of your Philadelphia or New Jersey house and up through the floor, causing hydrostatic pressure.
 This constant pressure will eventually lead to water seepage, cracked walls and/or floors, deteriorating foundation, and settling of homes (where the house actually sinks into the ground).

 Rightway Water Management

-Rightway Waterproofing has over 25 years of experience in managing water.
+Rightway Waterproofing has over 25 years of experience in managing water as a basement waterproofing company.
 The process of water management is simple: collect the water before it has a chance to even touch the foundation of your home.
 This is done with a sub-floor pressure relief system.
 The goal is to allow the water to naturally go on its path into a drainage system, and have the drainage system pump the water away from your home with the use of a sump pump.